 This term we are hitting the ground running with Appy Hours to support staff.
 I'll continue to add slides that I've used in sessions as we continue across the term.
 After each session, participants will receive a certificate (made through www.canva.com) which outline the AITSL Standards they have met through attending and leaders who run Appy Hours will also receive a certificate to demonstrate Highly Accomplished Standards they have met.
 Additionally, I'm aiming to record the sessions (using Quicktime Screenrecorder), so that staff who need to revise or those who can't attend have access to the content.

-I'm very excited to be taking on a one day a week leadership role with technology next term.
-My mind is booming with ideas to develop staff support regarding Digital Technology, Curriculum and STE(A)M. It was fantastic to visit Treendale PS, to see how they're supporting their staff.
 The below ideas have come from viewing other schools, being a part of South Newman PS 1:1 transition, Twitter, Professional Development (GAFE Summit, TeachMeets & NAPLAN Online, Visible Learning & KAGAN Cooperative Learning), as well as my own ideas.

 Here few things which will roll out next term and that I've started to build on our staff room wall (See photo above):